jnjosh/jnjosh.com/content/about.md

   </figure>
 </div>

 Hi, I’m Josh Johnson.
-I’m a software developer, wannabe designer, filmmaker, and podcaster living in Durham, NC with my wife, my two teenagers (!), a comfort retriever named Ruby, and two cats.
+I’m a software developer living in Durham, NC with my wife, my two teenagers, a dog named Ruby, and two cats (Cinnamon and Ginger).
 I’ve been developing software since I was about 10 when my Dad gave me a Macintosh Plus with some form of BASIC.
 I still have that Macintosh to this day; and it works.

 <br />